green-engineering/carbon-hack-24/docs/project_run_guide.md

 # Project Run Guide

 The following guide details how to run the Code Green solution locally.
-Our application deployment architecture consists of xx.
+Our application deployment architecture consists of a local Kubernetes cluster running inside of Docker (Any k8s cluster will do, but we chose the Docker Desktop KIND clister for ease of setup).

 ### Application Deployment Architecture